Tony Testa: Career

-His choreographies have been featured at the LACMA alongside Noah Purifoy "Junk Data", & in shows directed by Franco Dragone.
-In 2021 he was on the cover of GASP ZINE: issue 10 "The People's Issue", & his photography was shown at both GASP GALLERY & in Vanity Fair Magazine (Italy).
+His choreographies have been featured at the LACMA alongside Noah Purifoy's "Junk Data", and in shows directed by Franco Dragone.
+In 2021, he was on the cover of GASP ZINE: issue 10 "The People's Issue", and his photography was shown at both GASP GALLERY and in Vanity Fair Magazine (Italy).

 Testa is also a dance educator for the New York City Dance Alliance and Monsters Dance conventions.